microsoft/azure-genai-design-patterns/patterns/07-minimizing-hallucination-in-truth-grounded-scenarios/README.md

 #### Implementation

 AS LLM reasoning capabilities are growing, Hallucinations are decreasing.
-We need to encourge the model to re-think and re-correct by encoursging the model to think and analyse the outcome
+We need to encourge the model to re-think and re-correct by encouraging the model to think and analyze the outcome

-for example to solve the below question, Example(1) prompt leads to greedy problem and hallucination, howover Example(2) prompt design asks the model to think, re-correct and analyze resulting in relevant, consistent and factual outcome
+for example to solve the below question, Example(1) prompt leads to greedy problem and hallucination, however Example(2) prompt design asks the model to think, re-correct and analyze resulting in relevant, consistent and factual outcome

 **Example - 1 : Prompt leading to Greedy Problem**

 When i was 6, my sister was half my age.
-Noew I'm 70 how old is my sister?
+Now I'm 70 how old is my sister?

 **Example 2 : Prompt without Greedy problem forcing the model to reason and think**

 When i was 6, my sister was half my age.
-Noew I'm 70 how old is my sister?
+Now I'm 70 how old is my sister?
 Provide step by step analysis

 ---
  ### Pattern 4: (Role Based Prompt Variations)
  ---
 #### Approach

-Encourage Generative AI models to take a role while answering the prompts, this approach leads to personalzied output.
+Encourage Generative AI models to take a role while answering the prompts, this approach leads to personalized output.

 #### Implementation

-A specific role assignemnt helps to reduce hallucination.
+A specific role assignment helps to reduce hallucination.
 The below example generates very different results based on role assignment

 **Role : French Revolution time period Travel Guide**